openvinotoolkit/openvino/docs/IE_DG/Extensibility_DG/AddingNGraphOps.md

 This method returns a map of opsets that exist in the extension library.

-nGraph provides an opset mechanism for operation versioning.
-Different opsets distinguish between different versions of one operation.
+nGraph provides an opset mechanism to group operations into clusters.
+S. Different opsets distinguish between different versions of one operation.

 When specifying opset names, follow the rules below:
 * Use unique opset names.